lemio/powerScratch/README.md

 Solder/make the connection to a 433Mhz module

-(Check your unique code off your reciever (this can be done by using a reciever and [this sketch], or ask your teacher/supplier))
+(Check your unique code of your remote (this can be done by using a reciever and [this sketch], or ask your teacher/supplier))

 Go to: